 Nonviolent Communication – Marshall B. Rosenberg

-Whether you’re in a romantic relationship, dealing with coworkers, or trying to parent more intentionally, the ability to navigate difficult conversations is essential.
+Whether you’re in a romantic relationship, frustrated with coworkers, or trying to parent more intentionally, the ability to navigate difficult conversations is essential.
 This book gives practical tools for becoming a better communicator, which will help you build stronger partnerships in work, love, and life.
 Learn how to identify your needs (and hear others’ more clearly), navigate conflict, and strengthen your emotional intelligence.
-A powerful read for men in therapy looking to become better partners, friends, or leaders.
+A powerful read for people in therapy looking to become better partners, friends, or leaders.
 If you’re quick to anger, have been accused of not hearing others, or feel like you struggle with advocating for your own needs, this book has something for you.

 Iron John: A Book About Men – Robert Bly